pradeep3sep/interviewquestion/README System Design.md

 <br>

-> ### lets say your build time gets increased by 8 min, how you will resolve this issue ?
+> ### Lets say your build time gets increased by 8 min, how you will resolve this issue ?

 #### 1. Identify the Root Cause